Dark Knight Openers and Rotation

 Pooling Resources for Raid Buffs

 By using The Blackest Night (TBN) outside of buffs, it is possible to use the resulting Dark Arts, 9000+ MP, and the MP from Blood Weapon to get five Edge of Shadow (EoS) under raid buffs.
 Since Dark Knight only generates 12000 MP per minute, this fifth EoS is effectively being delayed from the previous minute.
-This then makes it possible to spend five EoS during the stronger even-minute buffs (0m, 2m, 4m, …) and only three during the odd-minute buffs, plus a TBN somewhere between the odd-minute buffs and the even-minute buffs.
+This then makes it possible to spend five EoS during the stronger even-minute buffs (0m, 2m, 4m, …) and only three during the odd minutes, plus a TBN somewhere in the odd minutes to store a Dark Arts for the even-minute buffs.

-Similarly, try to use three Blood Gauge spenders (i.e. Living Shadow, Bloodspiller) during every 1-minute raid buff window.
+Similarly, try to use three Blood Gauge spenders (i.e. Living Shadow, Bloodspiller) in addition to your free Delirium Bloodspillers during every 2-minute raid buff window.